Can you believe it?! The very last letter in our alphabet book!

 Now, to assemble your zipper, the first thing you’re going to want to do is have your child glue their lowercase letter Z down onto their sheet of card stock.

 Next up, have them draw a line, right through the middle of the letter Z, from top to bottom.
 This line will act as the middle of your zipper or where the two sides separate.

 Once their line is drawn, have them go ahead and glue down their zipper pull and get started on the zipper teeth.
 These little strips of paper should just be glued down over top of the line that they just drew with their crayon.

 Have them color in a bit of space on their zipper pull if they’d like to make it a little bit more like a real zipper and your craft is all ready to go!

-Finally, grab the very last printable alphabet page below, add them both to your now finished alphabet book, and enjoy!
+Finally, grab the very last printable alphabet page from the bundle of interactive alphabet pages, add them both to your now finished alphabet book, and enjoy!